rodrigo-picanco/dynamic-string/README.md

 `npm i dynamic-string`

 ## Getting started
-Import from the library `dynamic-string` the named export `dynamicString`.
+Import `dynamicString` from `dynamic-string` .

 ```js
 import { dynamicString } from 'dynamic-string'
 ```

+This [curried function](https://en.wikipedia.org/wiki/Currying) receives two positional arguments:

+- A string template with '${}' for interpolation
-This is a curried function which receives two positional arguments: a template string with interpolations with `${}` and an object with the variables to be interpolated as keys.
+- An object with the variables to be interpolated as keys.

+You can use it directly or not, as in:

 ```js
 const string = dynamicString('https://api.com/${id}', { id: '12101909' }) // https://api.com/12101909